danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 When I next upgrade my larger 35l mountain bag I’ll coming straight to F-Stop and picking up the right bag for the job — safe in the knowledge I’ll be getting a solid product that’s well made and will suit my photography workflow perfectly.
 I can’t recommend these enough.

 {% figure %}
-  {% img src: 2017-04-web-DSC_2820, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-04-web-DSC_2820, alt: F-Stop Guru UL laid-out next to my tripod for fast access while shooting. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}F-Stop Guru UL laid-out next to my tripod for fast access while shooting.{% endfigcaption %}
 {% endfigure %}

 [^1]:	ICU is an abbreviation which stands for Internal Camera Unit.